Eschatologue/CM_wiki/docs/class/monk/index.md

 As a level 1 character, you start with the following equipment

-- Artisan’s Tools
+- Artisan's Tools
 - Dagger (5)
-- Explorer’s Pack
+- Explorer's Pack
 - Musical Instrument
 - Spear
 - 90 SP